MelihCan9/Fall_Detection-Sisfall/README.md

 4. Splitting the data into training and testing sets.
 5. Standardizing the data.

+## Models:
+SVM, NN, and XGBoost models were compared with the same random state parameter and train-test separation at the same rate.
+Then, each model was optimized in a way that would give more accurate results.
+All models are metrically evaluated with the Accuracy: (SP + SE)/2 metrics which is suggested in the Sisfall article [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5298771/].

+Highest results of ACs:
+XGB: 0.9856118457813373
+SVM: 0.9782710364427816
+NN: 0.9773148148148147

 ## Contributing

 If you would like to contribute to this project, you can fork the GitHub repository and make your changes.
 You can share your modifications through pull requests.